koendv/bmp/README.md

 There are three micropython modules that can be used to debug: `bmp`, `target` and `dap`.

-- The Black Magic Probe `bmp` micropython module implements a gdb server on a usb vcp, a serial port, or a tcp socket.
+- The `bmp` "Black Magic Probe" micropython module implements a gdb server on a usb vcp, a serial port, or a tcp socket.
 After `bmp.init()`, you can connect to the probe using gdb.

 - The `target` micropython module is a collection of micropython functions to manipulate a target: to read and write ram, flash or registers, to set and clear breakpoints, to start and stop the target processor.
 The module `target` gives micropython scripts access to the primitives `bmp` uses to implement the gdb server.
 Using the module `target` requires a previous `bmp.init()`.